Release Date: 10/1/2022

 Here is the HellFire Chili Pepper, Capsicum chinense, Scoville units: 2,000,000+ SHU.
 This pepper is a F-3 cross 2019 created by Heirloom Reviews using 2 species and 3 cultivars to create it and is deadly HOT!
 Plants are really good producers with pods about 2.5 to 3 inches long with some having dark red blood streaks on it.
 The thing about this pepper is it gets hotter every year its wintered over!
 The pepper in the video is from a 2 yr old plant and twice as hot as the year before!!!
 "This is by far the hottest pepper i ever tried to eat!"
 Plants get to 30 inches but can reach 3 feet in full sun light.
-We may offer seeds in the near future after some testing is finished.
 Open pollinated, 90+ days.

 RETURN & REFUND POLICY

 See Returns & Refunds page for more details.

 Pepper Review Video

 Peppers require a long warm season to produce fruits, taking from 58 to 100 days to mature.
 Although grown as an annual throughout most of the country, peppers survive as perennials in U.S. Department of Agriculture plant hardiness zones 9b, 10 and 11.
 Ornamental, sweet and hot peppers all require the same conditions for germination and fruit production.

 1. Start pepper seeds six to eight weeks before you plan to plant them outside.
 Use planting trays or pots with drainage holes and a separate water tray to allow excess moisture to drain.

 2. Wash planting trays or pots with hot water and soap.
 Mix nine parts water with one part bleach and rinse the containers with the mixture to remove any bacteria and fungus.